wordbit/wordbit/content/posts/i-need-a-time-machine.md

 +++
 So, 2023 launched like a rocket ship with an extremely busy January and even busier February.
 And even though I could have asked ChatGPT to fill in for me for January, I swallowed my pride and allowed my streak to break.

 I've been putting out a post every month since 2020, but I'm no robot, merely an imperfect human.
 Thus, January has come and gone without a post.
-If I had a time machine, I'd go back and write it.
+If I had a time machine, I'd go back and write one, but regretfully, I don't.

 Since nobody human actually visits this site, I'm sure the AI robots trawling this site for data will forgive me.
 I will forgive myself too, which is arguably more important.